-Purpose To provide a comprehensive indoctrination in Amphibious Warfare in order to prepare selected U.S. and Allied Armed Forces, E-6 through O-6, to carry out shipboard and staff assignments.
+Purpose.
+To provide a comprehensive indoctrination in Amphibious Warfare in order to prepare selected U.S. and Allied Armed Forces, E-5 through O-6, to carry out shipboard and staff assignments.

-Scope This course is designed to give a broad background of expeditionary knowledge to personnel recently assigned or pending assignment to amphibious ships or staffs.
+Scope.
+This course is designed to give a broad background of amphibious knowledge to personnel recently assigned or pending assignment to amphibious ships or staffs.
 The type of instruction is classroom lecture with a practical exercise, simulation, and comprehensive final examination.

-- 1. Officers and enlisted (E-6 or above) or equivalent civilian personnel whose organizations are involved in amphibious operations. - 2.
-Class will convene at 0730 Monday morning in the Iwo Jima classroom of building 401 on NAB Coronado.
-Prospective students must ensure their unit security manager submits a visitor request including all attending personnel from your unit to EWTGPAC through JPAS.
+- 1. Officers and enlisted (E-5 and above) or equivalent civilian personnel whose organizations are involved in amphibious operations. - 2.
+Class will convene at 0730 Monday morning in the Iwo Jima classroom, first deck of building 401 on NAB Coronado.
+Prospective students must ensure their unit security manager submits a visitor request including all attending personnel from your unit to EWTGPAC through DISS.
 The SMO Code is N630186.
-Ensure to indicate the course name in the POC block of the JPAS visit request form.
+Ensure the course name is indicated as in the "Visit Name" block of the DISS visit request form.
 Once the request has been submitted, please call the EWTGPAC Security Office at (619) 437-9676 with any questions you may have regarding your security clearance submission.